Averagenormaljoe/NST-Streamlit-website/readMe.md

 ### Gatys et al. Model

-This model trades speed for sylizatoin quality.
+This model trades speed for sylization quality.
 Note that WebCam mode is not available with this model.

 ### Johnson et al. Model